 The Limits of Language in Describing Our Identities

-As a person who learned English as a second language, I am fascinated by the complexity and nuances of words and meanings, and the attachment (or disgust) people can develop to specific terms and labels.
+As a person who learned English as a second language, I am fascinated by the complexity and nuances of words and meanings and the attachment (or disgust) people can develop to specific terms and labels.
 So, I don’t find it surprising that within the broader TLGBQ+ community, our relationship with the language used to describe ourselves is just as complicated.

 What I’ve learned is that English TLGBQ+ jargon is a mix of community-generated slang, re-claimed slurs, medicalized terms, and old-fashioned language rooted in dated assumptions about TLGBQ+ people.
 Learning this slang and understanding if/when it’s appropriate to use is an ongoing process.

 I realized I was transgender in 2003 (though I’ve known it since I was maybe three years old).
 Back then, the typical gender transition journey, particularly a medical one, was very gatekept and was based on the mainstream gender binary—which limited the language used to describe transness.
 I knew I definitely was not a woman, so I seized on the only other option I knew.
 Though I didn’t feel entirely comfortable identifying as a “man,” even a trans one, it was the language I had at the time.
 So for many years, I identified as a trans man, even though it didn’t feel quite right.
-It stayed like that until about five years ago, when I moved back to the U.S. from Mexico, that I learned the term “trans masculine.”
-I immediately adopted it as it felt wholly more accurate and allowed me more room to define myself.
-The “trans” part of the label honors my journey from struggle and distress to discovery and self-acceptance; as well as the literal sweat, blood, and tears (and money!) that I’ve poured into my social, medical, and legal gender transition.
+It stayed like that until about five years ago, when I moved back to the U.S. from Mexico, when I learned the term “trans masculine.”
+I immediately adopted it as it felt more accurate and allowed me more room to define myself.
+The “trans” part of the label honors my journey from struggle and distress to discovery and self-acceptance, as well as the literal sweat, blood, and tears (and money!) that I’ve poured into my social, medical, and legal gender transition.
 The “masculine” part honors my feeling more at home in my body, more authentically me.
 My masculine gender expression also allows me to navigate the world with an invisible cloak, as people assume I am a cis man and leave me alone (which feels like a safer form of misgendering).

 Labels can be awkward and inaccurate, absolutely, and we need them to describe who we are and differentiate our identities and experiences.
 In a world that is constantly and violently trying to deny our rights and identity, it’s essential to be able to self-identify and legitimize our existence.
 New terms and meanings can challenge us to think about gender, sexuality, and attraction in ways we never thought of before.